diku-dk/futhark-website/blog/2026-01-09-nova-might-have-been-futhark.md

 the first Futhark papers.
 There is basically no difference between what NOVA tried to do (and largely achieved) and what Futhark did, but the NOVA paper was published a year before Futhark had its first embryonic GPU code generator.
-So why didn't we just ditch what we were doing and jump what we were doing?
+So why didn't we just ditch what we were doing and build on Nova instead?
 At the time, we really didn't care about the language as such, only compiler optimisations - NOVA was published before Futhark was even named.
 The answers are a bit murky, ten years later, but I will try to give an answer based on my